Board of Governors

 This Committee is responsible for directing and overseeing the University's arrangements for internal and external audit.
 It provides impartial advice to the Board on the discharge of the Board's responsibilities for proper financial management, for the effectiveness of risk management, internal control and management systems, and for the economy, efficiency and effectiveness with which the University's activities have been properly discharged.

-This Committee is responsible for determining and reviewing the salaries and terms and conditions of the Vice-Chancellor, Deputy and Pro-Vice-Chancellors, and other members of the senior management team as appropriate.
+This Committee is responsible for determining and reviewing the remuneration and terms and conditions of the Vice-Chancellor and the senior leadership team of the institution.

 The Appeals Sub-Committee considers appeals made by employees of the University following their dismissal.

-The Board of Governors meets approximately six times per year.
-The number of Committee meetings varies depending on the Committee, usually between three and six times per year.
+The Board of Governors meets approximately five times per year.
+The number of Committee meetings varies depending on the Committee, usually between two and five times per year.

 Note: Meetings of the University's Board of Governors and its Committees are not open to the public.

 Public service values are at the heart of the institution and Governors are expected to show high standards of personal and corporate conduct when in office.
-Governors owe a fiduciary duty to the University and must act honestly, diligently and protect the University's reputation and the trust and confidence of those with whom it deals.
-With this in mind, the University has adopted a Code of Conduct for Governors in order to make clear the standards of behaviour that are expected of them when in office and to assist them in fulfilling their role.
+Governors must act honestly, diligently and protect the university's reputation and the trust and confidence of those with whom it deals.
+The university has adopted a Code of Conduct for Governors in order to make clear the standards of behaviour that are expected of them when in office and to assist them in fulfilling their role.

 The Code of Conduct covers the following key areas: